time-in-translation/preprocess-corpora/README.md

     - `spacy` (requires installation of the Spacy models (and language support in Spacy))
     - `treetagger` (use the very naive tokenization in the *treetagger-xml* package (not recommended!))
 - `--tag` to tag the files (requires installation of Spacy or TreeTagger (and language support))
+- `--dialog` to detect dialogs in the generated .xml-files.

 ### Alignment